Where have my backyard birds gone, is a question that can be asked in any season.

-We always think of migration as taking place in spring and autumn months.
-But many birds have already left by mid summer.
+We always think of migration as taking place in the spring and autumn months.
+But many birds have already left by mid-summer.

 The males of many species, like the Ruby-throated Hummingbird, have left by late summer.
 Some leave as early as July and many more following in August.